randyrossi/bmc64/tools/update/GEN_UPDATE_MANIFEST.md

   was recorded. **Check why before committing.** A published release should never change.

-Don't edit the history file by hand.
+The release list reports `added to the release list` or `REPLACED in the release list` the same way.
+Don't edit either file by hand.

 ## Tests